opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

 a) Create Your Worldpay Test Account.

-b) Create a Merchant Account Group in OPF Workbench.
+b) Create a Worldpay payment integration in OPF Workbench.

 c) Set up Your Worldpay Test Account to work with OPF.